 The Society's manuscript department contains rich resources for the study of American history and culture.
-Numbering over 1,400 collections and well over a million items, the Society's manuscripts span the years 1613-1930 and are useful to scholars working in a variety of disciplines.
-The history of AAS's manuscript collecting is varied, although the underlying principle for acquisitions has always been that material should relate to the history of America.
+Numbering over 2,000 collections and well over a million items, the Society's manuscripts span the years from 1613 into the twentieth century and are useful to scholars working in a wide variety of disciplines.
+The history of AAS's manuscript collecting is varied, although the underlying principle for the acquisitions of manuscripts has always been that material should relate to the history of America.
 As the Society has moved away from the role of general library and museum to that of research library, so too has the gathering of manuscripts become more specialized.
-Today, manuscripts are actively acquired in four areas of collection strength:
+The collection is particularly strong in four areas:

 - American book history